 A typical sequence:

-3. Engineering review confirms spans, sizes the members, and ensures the structure suits the loads and local code.
+- Engineering review confirms spans, sizes the members, and ensures the structure suits the loads and the code adopted in your jurisdiction.

 Coordinating structure with the layout